 The legislature has authorized the Commissioner of Human Services to contract with health maintenance organizations and other prepaid health plans to deliver health care services to MinnesotaCare enrollees.
-Since January 1, 1997, all MinnesotaCare enrollees have received health care services through prepaid health plans and not through feefor-service.
+All MinnesotaCare enrollees receive health care services through prepaid health plans and not through fee-for-service.